-20.8 Environmental and Permitting Risks and Opportunities
+17.9 Environmental and Permitting Risks and Opportunities

 As with almost all mining projects, there are inherent risks and opportunities related to the final outcome of the Project.
 Most of these risks related to environmental and permitting are based on uncertainty of the permitting program, and timing to obtain all necessary permits and authorizations.
-Other risks can involve new regulations, tightening of standards like air or water quality, and legal challenges.
+Other risks can involve new regulations, the modifications of environmental standards like air or water quality, and legal challenges; however, the Project has limited applicable environmental standards as it relates to water quality (groundwater and surface water).

-To facilitate Project permitting and development for the 2020 FS and permitting programs, and to design a sustainable project and reduce environmental risks, Calico has adopted the following environmental principles for the Project:
+To facilitate Project permitting and development for the FS and permitting programs, and to design a sustainable project and reduce environmental risks, Calico has adopted the following environmental principles for the Project: